openplayerjs/openplayerjs/README.md

 ### HTML

-Include the OpenPlayer stylesheet inside the `<head>` tag, and the script at the bottom of the `<body>` tag.
+Include the OpenPlayer stylesheet inside the `<head>` tag, and the script at the bottom of the `<body>` tag (both of them located in the `dist` folder).
 The bundles will contain both minified and uncompressed files, so use the one that fits the best your needs.

 #### Stylesheet